-If you’re a Harry Potter fan, then you already know that quite a lot of the film series was set in the Big Smoke.
-On a trip to London, make sure you visit some of the best Harry Potter film locations and places that inspired the magical movies.
-From Platform 9 ¾, Gringotts Bank to the Order of the Phoenix headquarters and the Ministry of Magic, these are 10 awesome Harry Potter film locations in London.
+If you’re a Harry Potter fan, then you already know that quite a lot of the film series was set in London.
+On a trip to the bustling English capital, make sure you visit some of the best Harry Potter film locations in London and tick off all the places that inspired the magical movies.
+From Platform 9¾, Gringotts Bank to the Order of the Phoenix headquarters and the Ministry of Magic, these are 10 awesome Harry Potter film locations in London.
 Check them out on a self-guided tour...

 Want more?
 Check out 10 Harry Potter Locations to See in Edinburgh

 Walk over the Millennium Bridge

 We all remember that scene from Harry Potter and the Half Blood Prince when the Death Eaters attack London and the Millennium Bridge ends up derailing and eventually collapsing.
 Thankfully the destruction of the bridge was all CGI, so you can still walk down it today.
 From the bridge you’ll get some great views of St Paul’s Cathedral and the Shard (London’s highest skyscraper).